 Top Flight?
 Good books stand a better chance of being read by the target audience.
-The practice of writing is insufficient to cultivate authoritative skill, style, coherency and visual effect.
+Lone writing practice is insufficient to cultivate authoritative skill, style, coherency and visual effect.
 Writers must read to write better.

 Great Shapes?
-Sampling a wide variety of books expands vocabulary and knowledge base.
-Broad selections give background, information and insights into trends and niche opportunities for the creation of relevant productions.
+Sampling a wide variety of books expands the vocabulary and knowledge needed for relevant content creation.
+Broad selections give background, information and insights into trends and niche opportunities.

 Rosy Futures?
 Exposure to different styles and genres guides development of personal writing styles.
 Word choice, arrangement, punctuation, sensory details and emphasis reflect unique character, personality and expression.

 It helps to read a lot.
 Established word smiths recommend more reading to improve the writing skills of promising colleagues.
 If nothing else, reading refines communication skills for networking and interpersonal interactions.

 Partnership?
 Reading nurtures the art of choosing the right words.
 It is important to set a time to read every day.
 It may help adults to join a book club.
 Children should be encouraged to read at home to improve proficiency.

 In the Fold?
 Nothing is written in a vacuum.
 Regular reading discloses helpful content.
 New facts and perceptions help writers perfect original content delivery.
 Facts can be checked through research and collaboration.

 Bright as a Feather?
 Bibliophiles read selectively.
 To write a particular genre of books, a writer must read books of that genre.
 To write articles for a particular audience, a writer must read articles directed at that audience.

 Exposing Writing Tips

 Jewelry Box?
 Reading reveals secrets to writing by other experts.
 It uncovers mechanics: how written work is structured, how narration and description are handled and how point of view and dialog are introduced.